grahamdavies15/flood-prevention-cnn/README.md

 # Project Overview

 This directory contains various scripts, each of which can be executed independently, provided there is a `Data` folder in the same directory.
-The `Data` folder should contain the `blockagedetection_dataset` as sourced from [Van de Alie et al.]([https://example.com](https://researchdata.reading.ac.uk/498/)).
+The `Data` folder should contain the `blockagedetection_dataset` as sourced from [Vandaele et al., 2023](https://researchdata.reading.ac.uk/498/).

 ## Scripts